simonayotte/auction-bid/README.md

 ## Descripition

 This project is an auction-bid microservices system written in Go.
-The auction service gets all the bid from the bidding service and return back the best bid.
+The auction service gets all the bids from the bidding service and return back the bid with the best price.

 ## Installation